 o Reading: Student (name) will develop the ability to read, interpret and analyze grade appropriate nonfiction text.

 § Please refer to the suggested template by clicking here.

 · Evidence that the child(ren) have been immunized as required by School Code Sec.
-1303(a)Complete upon entrance into program and again at the Grade 7 level.
+1303(a)Complete upon entrance into program and again at the Grade 7 and Grade 12 level.

 · Evidence that the child(ren) have received medical services required for students of the child’s age or grade level.

 § **If students are exempt from these requirements base on religious beliefs, notification must be provided in writing to the school district.